Document Vault Checklist

 - Check recent post.
 Letters from banks, insurers, pension providers, and HMRC often reveal accounts you did not know about.

-- Search the whole house.
-Check filing cabinets, desk drawers, kitchen drawers, bedside tables, wardrobes, and even inside books.
-People keep important papers in surprising places.
+- Look everywhere.
+Filing cabinets, desk drawers, kitchen drawers, bedside tables, wardrobes, and even inside books.
+People keep important papers in the most surprising places.

 - Ask the solicitor.
 If the person had a solicitor, they may hold the will, property deeds, or other important documents.